kenneth-1203/2amrecords/README.md

 - [ ] Handle user actions: add to cart, checkout, save cart, adjustable quantity, etc
 - [ ] Integrate Stripe payment gateway
 - [x] Setup testing environment for Firebase collections and Firebase storage
+- [ ] Create user profile page with information (delivery status, track orders, pending orders, order history)

 ### Priority: MEDIUM
-- [ ] Create user profile information (delivery status, track orders, pending orders, order history)
 - [ ] Ensure all components and pages are mobile-friendly
 - [ ] Change current product list UI (create custom slider or wrapper for the list of products)
 - [ ] Show similar products based on the categories attached to the product from product details page
 - [x] Create carousel for product lists

 ### Priority: LOW
+- [ ] Handle lazy loading for images (create a skeleton/placeholder for loading images)
 - [ ] Create feedback section where users can rate products and write comments
 - [ ] Trigger an email to user upon completing a purchase
 - [x] Change image load behavior to increase performance